-(i) NOTE: This procedure applies only to computers shipped with a 2230 solid-state drive installed in M.2 slot two.
+(i) NOTE: This procedure applies only to computers shipped with an M.2 2230 solid-state drive installed in M.2 slot two.

-- i NOTE: Depending on the configuration ordered, your computer may support a 2230 solid-state drive or a 2280 solidstate drive in M.2 slot two. - 1.
-Follow the procedure in before working inside your computer. - 2.
-Remove the base cover.
+i NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot two.

-The following image indicates the location of the 2230 solid-state drive that is installed in M.2 slot two and provides a visual representation of the removal procedure.
+The following image indicates the location of the M.2 2230 solid-state drive that is installed in M.2 slot two and provides a visual representation of the removal procedure.

-- 1. Remove the screw (M2x3) that secures the solid-state drive bracket to the palm-rest and keyboard assembly. - 2.
-Slide and lift the solid-state drive bracket off the solid-state drive. - 3.
-Remove the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly. - 4.
+- 1. Remove the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly. - 2.
 Slide and lift the solid-state drive off the SSD2 slot on the system board.

-Installing the 2230 solid-state drive in M.2 slot two
+Installing the M.2 2230 solid-state drive in M.2 slot two